Mooenz/mooenz/README.md

 - 💬 Ask me about ...
 -->

-- 🌱 I’m currently learning Webpack, TypeScript and Angular
+- 🌱 I’m currently learning Webpack, TypeScript and Styled-Components
 - 🔭 I’m currently working on my formation como frontend and i need job 🙏
 - 📫 How to reach me: joss92821@hotmail.com
-- 😄 Pronouns: Manu 😊
+- 😄 Call me: Manu 😊
 - ⚡ Fun fact: I like video games and soccer

 ## 💪🏼 **I use**